sytong/frequent-demo/README.md

 ## Usage

-Check out the code and at the command prompt type:
+Check out the code and run `bundle`.
+Then start the server by:

     rackup config.ru